Are you worried about your child’s challenging behaviours? Sometimes our children can really test our patience.

 Adapting to the school environment can be overwhelming for a sensitive child.
 While your child may appear to be coping, often the stress response is just being suppressed.
 During the day at school, Sally’s stress levels had built up to the point that she simply couldn’t hold it in any longer… and out it came, angrily kicking the back of her mother’s seat in the car.

 Small Events Become Big Explosions

 Stress reactions can happen even when your child is at home during the day.
 Seemingly small events can build up, and peak in the evening, when everyone is feeling a bit tired, and in the least possible space to respond calmly and coherently.
 These are those occasions when the most seemingly minor incidents can set off a major behavioural explosion.
 Feeling already stressed after a big day yourself, it is easy to react without thinking.

 Remember, you are not a “bad” parent, and this is not a “bad” child.
 As parents, we can only ever do our best.
 Your nervous systems are both simply reacting to something that is perceived to be threatening.
 As the above scenario illustrates, the impact of parental anger can pass through generations, and our “shark music” I can be easily triggered.

 Seeing a Counsellor or Psychotherapist can help you to identify when those feelings of “shark music” are starting to surface.
 You will learn how to acknowledge, reflect and discharge them safely, responding rather than reacting to a stressful situation.

-If any of this sounds familiar to you, and you would like some help in identifying your own behavioural triggers, why not call me on 0474 095 432, and we can discuss how to best help you and your child?
+If any of this sounds familiar to you, and you would like some help in identifying your own behavioural triggers, why not call me for a free 15 minute chat on 0474 095 432.
+We can discuss how to best help you and your child?

 Of course, if you ever feel that either you, or anyone else, are at risk of harming your child in any way, it is vital that you seek help.